LakshyaSubha/QSAR-Analysis-of-Phytochemicals-from-Marine-Organisms-for-Anti-Cancer-Drug-Design-Recommendation/README.md

 2. Descriptor Calculation:
 Physicochemical, topological, and quantum chemical descriptors were computed using cheminformatics tools.
 3. Model Development:
-o	Simple and multiple linear regression (MLR) models were constructed. o	Feature combinations were screened to avoid multicollinearity (correlation > 0.85). o	Statistical parameters such as R², Adjusted R², Mean Squared Error (MSE), and p-values were used for performance evaluation.
+  Simple and multiple linear regression (MLR) models were constructed.
+  Feature combinations were screened to avoid multicollinearity (correlation > 0.85).
+Statistical parameters such as R², Adjusted R², Mean Squared Error (MSE), and p-values were used for   performance evaluation.
 4. Model Evaluation:
 The models were validated through statistical significance tests to ensure predictive reliability.
 Top-performing models were identified based on high Adjusted R² and low MSE values.